franpoz/SHERLOCK/README.md

 ### Pre-processing of light curve
-In many cases we will find light curves which contain several systematics like noise, high dispersion beside the borders, intense periodicities caused by pulsators, fast rotators, etc. SHERLOCK PIPEline provides three methods to reduce these most important systematics.
+In many cases we will find light curves which contain several systematics like noise, high dispersion beside the borders, intense periodicities caused by pulsators, fast rotators, etc. SHERLOCK PIPEline provides some methods to reduce these most important systematics.

 #### Local noise reduction
 For local noise, where very close measurements show high deviation from the local trend, we apply a